mysteryperutours/pburtchaell.com/tpl/pages/styleguide.md

 Usually, I do not use white space in HTML.
 However, if a page is complex and whitespace will help a someone navigate the code easier, I will use whitespace to seperate major blocks of code.

 ### Closing Tag Comments
-For smaller projects I usually do not place a comment by a closing tag.
-However on larger sites, where I might have multiple closing tags of the same element (like five `</div>`'s right after another), I will add a comment.
+For smaller HTML I usually do not place a comment by a closing tag.
+However on larger sites, where I might have multiple closing tags of the same element (like five `</div>`'s right after another), I will add a comment in order to keep the HTML organized and to avoid mistakes in the future.

 ```html
 <div class=container>